Iris in full bloom

 “But we still had all this land!”

 The team of founders deliberated on a use for the rest of the land and settled on building a retirement living community.
-Across the next 10 years the Templestowe Orchards community grew and grew, adding to its peaceful grounds 45 independent living units and 54 apartments now called The Lodge.
+Across the next 10 years the Templestowe Orchards community (now called Baptcare The Orchards Community) grew and grew, adding to its peaceful grounds 45 independent living units and 54 apartments.
 The community catered for all walks of life, from those who needed little care to those who needed more support – a place for the elderly to call a “home away from home”.

 “I remember seeing this place as a block of land and thinking that one day I might live here.
 When I think how far we have come and how much has been built, it’s a nice feeling – it makes one feel proud,” Iris said.